HybridGraphics

 proprietary driver to take advantage of those later models.

-For using such gpu’s with the NVidia proprietary driver, choose a
+For using such gpu’s with the NVidia proprietary driver, you need a

 driver of version 495.44 or later.
 It may work with earlier drivers,